fenderface66/react-redux-db-counter/README.md

 ## Stack

-Based on the react boilerplate this project uses the following technologies
+This project uses the following technologies

 ```
 - React (Base Framework)